UtaUtaUtau/nnsvs-db-converter/README.md

                         The maximum F0 to detect in Hz.
 Used in MIDI estimation and breath detection. (default: 1100) --voicing-threshold-midi float, -V float
+                        The voicing threshold used for MIDI estimation. (default: 0.45)

+breath detection options:
+  Options for breath detection.
+Enabled with --detect-breaths.

-                        The voicing threshold used for MIDI estimation. (default: 0.45) --detect-breaths, -B  Detect breaths within all pauses. (default: False) --voicing-threshold-breath float, -v float
+  --detect-breaths, -B  Detect breaths within all pauses. (default: False) --voicing-threshold-breath float, -v float
                         The voicing threshold used for breath detection. (default: 0.6)